Skip to content

 When a new workflow is pushed, kdeps writes it to the same path that was given at startup (or /app/workflow.yaml inside Docker).
 The workflow path is never changed after push — only the file contents are updated.
 On the next restart, kdeps reads the updated file automatically.

 After a YAML push, any stale .yaml/.yml files in the resources/ sibling directory are removed.
-This prevents duplicate resource loading because kdeps push inlines all resources into a single workflow.yaml.
+This prevents duplicate resource loading because kdeps cloud push inlines all resources into a single workflow.yaml.

 Package pushes extract the full archive in-place — resources/, data/, and scripts/ are all replaced or added.